prokope/pyformance/README.md

 1. **Data Collection and Preparation**
    A dataset is manually or automatically updated with study logs, containing:
    - Date
-   - Number of answered, correct, and wrong question
+   - Number of answered, correct, and wrong questions
    - Time spent studying
    - Subject studied